 Homemade Fire Cider – Recipe

-Learn how to make your own homemade version of this healthy folk remedy that aids digestion and helps ward off the flu and the common cold, among other health benefits.
+Learn how to make your own homemade fire cider, a healthy folk remedy that aids digestion and helps ward off the flu and the common cold, among other health benefits.
+Here is the recipe.

 As I began to delve into the world of fermenting for making hot sauces and other recipes from my garden grown fruits and vegetables, I inevitably came across “Fire Cider”.
 If you haven’t heard of Fire Cider, it is basically a very tangy tonic of raw, unfiltered apple cider vinegar infused with healthy root vegetables and other natural ingredients.